roadfoodr/tinware/README.md

 ## Code generation

-- Approximately 80% of code was created by generative AI (Anthropic Claude 3.5 Sonnet)
+- Approximately 80% (ok, 90%) of code was created by generative AI (Anthropic Claude 3.5 Sonnet)

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit an Issue or Pull Request.

 ## License